sait-lab/container-basics/README.md

 Peter Parker was here
 ```

 Modify the `index.html` on the host, don't restart or stop the nginx container.
-Verify the nginx container has real-time file access to the modified file.
+Verify that the nginx container has real-time file access to the modified file.

 ```
 # These commands run on the host

 ubuntu@docker-host:~$ echo 'Iron man was here too' >> ~/nginx-html/index.html

 ubuntu@docker-host:~$ curl 127.0.0.1:80
 Peter Parker was here
 Iron man was here too